zjhubio/DARSEP/README.md

 pip install -r requirements.txt
 ```
 ## Data downlaod
 GISAD dataset repuires authentication, and registration is needed to access the data.
 Therefore, we can't provide the data directly.
-So we download the data from their web: https://www.gisaid.org.And we pre-process the data to match the model inputs.
+So we download the data from their web: https://www.gisaid.org.
+And we pre-process the data to match the model inputs.